C++23 · GPU-First · In Development · Late 2027

 GPU-DrivenCore v1Live

-• Render graph DAG with automatic barrier coalescing and memory aliasing
+• Render graph DAG with automatic barrier coalescing and transient aliasing

-• Bindless heap (65k+ slots) covering textures, buffers, samplers and acceleration structures
+• Bindless heap (65k+ slots) for textures, buffers, samplers, acceleration structures

 Lighting & Global Illumination

-• TLRC (Temporal Light Radiance Cache) — first modern GI path live on D3D12 + Vulkan
+• TLRC (Temporal Light Radiance Cache): a modern lightweight GI option

-• Up to 256 punctual lights (directional, point, spot) with shadow-flag controls
+• Up to 256 punctual lights with shadow-flag controls

-• Reference + ReSTIR path tracing modes for offline-quality previews
+• Reference offline path tracing for ground-truth comparison

 Material System